-Open File 2179 contains new data for gold and 25 other elements obtained by re-analyzing lake sediments collected in 1977 from an area of northwestern Ontario around Thunder Bay.
-Original analytical data selected from Open File 507 (published in 1978) for 12 elements plus loss-on-ignition in sediments, and uranium, pH and fluoride values in concomitant waters, are also included in this open file.
+Open File 2360 contains data for gold and 25 other elements obtained by re-analyzing lake sediments collected in 1977 from an area in northwestern Ontario.
+Original analytical data selected from Open File 506 (published in 1978) for 12 elements plus loss-on-ignition in sediments, and uranium, pH and fluoride values in concomitant waters, are also included in this open file.

-The original reconnaissance surveys were carried out by the Geological Survey of Canada in conjunction with the Ontario Ministry of Natural Resources under the terms of the Canada-Ontario Agreement on a Uranium Reconnaissance Program.
-Funds for the determination of mercury in sediments at this time were provided by Fisheries and Environment Canada.
-Analyses of archive samples for Open File 2179 were undertaken under the Canada - Ontario Mineral Development Agreement (1985-1990).
+The original reconnaissance surveys were carried out by the Geological Survey of Canada (GSC) in conjunction with the Ontario Ministry of Natural Resources under the terms of the Canada - Ontario Agreement on a Uranium Reconnaissance Program.
+Fisheries and Environment Canada provided funds for the determination of mercury.
+Analyses of archive samples for Open File 2360 were undertaken under the Canada - Ontario Mineral Development Agreement (1985-1990).

 Analytical results and field observations are used to build a national geochemical data base for resource assessment, mineral exploration, geological mapping and environmental studies.
-Sample collection and preparation procedures and analytical methods are strictly specified and carefully monitored to ensure consistent and reliable results regardless of the area, the year or the analytical laboratory.
+Sample collection, preparation procedures and analytical methods are strictly specified and carefully monitored to ensure consistent and reliable results regardless of the area, the year or the analytical laboratory.